 Detection, characterization and modeling of stress-induced cracks in cement-based materials using open-ended rectangular waveguides

 "In this study, the potential of microwave NDT & E techniques employing open-ended rectangular waveguide probes for surface-breaking and internal crack detection in cement-based materials is investigated.
 Electromagnetic modeling of microwave probe response to a defect is an important aspect for optimal detection and characterization of a defect.
 The goal of this investigation is to develop a forward model to simulate the open-ended rectangular waveguide probe response to a crack in a cement-based material given the crack dimensions and material properties.
-This thesis presents a set of experimental results and the comparison between the measurements and the simulations performed using the developed electromagnetic model"--Abstract, leaf iii.
+This thesis presents a set of experimental results and the comparison between the measurements and the simulations performed using the developed electromagnetic model"--Abstract, page iii.

 Electrical and Computer Engineering

 University of Missouri--Rolla